 How many people are you traveling with?
 For most families of 5 or less, they can comfortably fit in most resort rooms.
 If you are traveling with a larger family or group you could get a villa at Disney or 2 adjoining rooms, but those obviously come at a higher cost, so sometimes staying off property may be less expensive.

-There are also other amenities that you can take advantage of when staying at a Disney World resort.
+There are special amenities that you can take advantage of when staying at a Disney World resort.
 For example, resorts like Disney’s Grand Floridian have some of the best spa’s you can find on Disney property.